+918800445497

 Step 5: Compute MPBF and DSCR

 The Maximum Permissible Bank Finance (MPBF) regulates how much working capital the bank can fund.
-The Debt Service Coverage Ratio (DSCR) must preferably be above 1.25 to certify for term loans.
+The Debt Service Coverage Ratio (DSCR) must preferably be above 1.25 to qualify for term loans.
 Make sure both these metrics look favourable.

 Step 6: Analyse and Validate the Report

-How to Prepare a Project Report for a Bank Loan-
+How to Prepare a Project Report for a Bank Loan

-Administrative Summary - A quick overview of the business, the promoter's background, the loan amount needed, and the objective of the project.
+A quick overview of the business, the promoter's background, the loan amount needed, and the objective of the project.

-Type of Business - Business nature, industry survey, product or service information, and unique selling proposition (USP).
+Business nature, industry survey, product or service information, and unique selling proposition (USP).

-Evaluation of Market - Target customers, size of market, competitors and demand-supply review.
+Target customers, size of market, competitors and demand-supply review.

-Hi-tech viability - Machinery, infrastructure, raw material needs, Location, and production volume.
+Machinery, infrastructure, raw material needs, Location, and production volume.

-Monetary Forecast - Forecasted Profit & Loss, Cash Flow Statement, Balance Sheet and key financial ratios for 5 years.
+Forecasted Profit & Loss, Cash Flow Statement, Balance Sheet and key financial ratios for 5 years.

-Finance Mean - Split of the total project cost into promoter contribution (margin money) and bank loan.
+Split of the total project cost into promoter contribution (margin money) and bank loan.

-Break-even Review - The point at which the business covers all its costs and starts making a profit.
+The point at which the business covers all its costs and starts making a profit.

 Common Faults to Avoid in CMA Data and Project Reports